Unfiltered sunset. Every. Damned. Night.

 If you eat simple local food, you can eat for about $2 to $3 a meal.
 Western food such as burgers with fries and wood-oven pizzas will run you in the $4-$7 price point.
 Seafood prices depend on your bargaining skills.
 All the food is fresh and of quite good quality, even the pizzas.
 There is no sales tax.
 Tipping is optional.

 Almost every traditional meal centres around rice or noodles or both.
 There is lots of fish and chicken, and sometimes a little beef.
-No pork.
+No pork, naturally.

-Most people come here intending to stay for only a day or two but end up staying longer.
+Most people come here intending to stay for only a day or two, but end up staying longer.
+Or forever.

 What’s happening now on Gili Air:

-The recent and rapid increase in tourism on Gili Air is forcing intense changes to the island; not all of them good ones.
-Bungalows and dive shops are being built at record speed to accommodate the influx of travelers and the island’s few resources are strained to the limit.
+The recent and rapid increase in tourism on Gili Air is forcing intense changes on the island, not all of them good ones.
+Bungalows and dive shops are being built at record speed to accommodate the influx of travellers and the island’s few resources are strained to the limit.
 I could go on for pages about this point alone.

 Japan and Russia are generating the newest influx of tourists.